microsoft/kernel-memory/infra/README.md

 - Managed Identity
 - Storage account

 You can start using Kernel Memory immediately after deployment.
 Use `Application Url` from Container App instance page as Kernel Memory's endpoint.
 Refer [to this screenshot](./images/ACA-ApplicationUrl.png) if you need help finding Application Url value.

-Kernel Memory web service is deployed with `AuthenticationType` set to `APIKey` and default API keys are `KernelMemoryServiceAuthorizationAccessKey1` and `KernelMemoryServiceAuthorizationAccessKey2`.
+Kernel Memory web service is deployed with `AuthenticationType` set to `APIKey` and default API keys are random GUIDs.
 Each request requires the `Authorization` HTTP header, passing one of the two keys.

 > [!WARNING]
 > It is highly recommended to change the default API keys after deployment.
 You can do this by updating the
-> `KernelMemory__ServiceAuthorization__AccessKey1` and `KernelMemory__ServiceAuthorization__AccessKey2`
-> **environment variables** in the Container App.
+> `KernelMemory__ServiceAuthorization__AccessKey1` and `KernelMemory__ServiceAuthorization__AccessKey2` > **environment variables** in the Container App.
 >
 > Refer [to this screenshot](./images/ACA-EnvVar.png) or to the documentation
 > page: [Manage environment variables on Azure Container Apps](https://learn.microsoft.com/azure/container-apps/environment-variables?tabs=portal)